How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 • A beauty creator might ask: "Thinking of bundling my top 5 Lightroom presets that give all my photos that ‘glowy’ look.
 Who would be interested?"

-The poll votes, the flood of enthusiastic DMs, the "YES!" comments—that's your green light.
+The poll votes, the flood of enthusiastic DMs, the "YES!" comments — that’s your green light.
 It’s real data confirming there’s demand.
-This feedback loop is the fastest way to land on a winning idea and ensure your launch makes an impact.

 Creating a High-Value Digital Product